While it is good to know where you stand when it comes to your individual salary, a better number to look at will be your household income.

 It is, therefore, more important to take a look at your savings rate instead.

 Ideally, as our income increases, your savings rate should increase as well.

 We should ultimately aim to have an increase in expenses lesser than the increase in income.

 If you fall below the median household income, here are some ways to not let it get in your way:

-- Getting proper coverage and your safety net will always be your first step.
+- Getting proper insurance coverage so that your financial safety net will be there to safeguard your own savings.

 - Household income includes every form of income, including investment gains.
 One can look to increase his household income through investments.

-- Simple things such as getting on the best savings account for that extra interest rate can help you in the long-run.
+- Simple things such as getting the best savings account for that extra interest rates can help you in the long run.

 - Married couples can look to come out with a possible budgeting formula to help them save better for their household.
-Here’s one of the method we wrote about which can help a couple save an extra S$120K.
+Here’s one of the methods we wrote about which can help a couple save an extra S$120,000!

-- Another good life hack as Singaporeans will be to make use of Skillsfuture to upgrade yourself in terms of knowledge and skills.
-Here are some of the finance related courses which will benefit you.
+- Another life hack for Singaporeans would be to make use of free course credits to upgrade yourself in terms of knowledge and skills, which could accelerate your earning power.